0xTaylur/0xtaylur.github.io/mindgames.md

 Let's go check out the page!
 ![image]({{0xtaylur.github.io}}/assets/mindgames_page.png)

 Hmmm, very intersting.
-Seems as if the the page decodes the _Brainfuck_ programming language.
+It seems as if the the page decodes the _Brainfuck_ programming language.
 Let's see what happens when we throw the "Hello, World" section into the textbox.
 ![image]({{0xtaylur.github.io}}/assets/hello_world.png)

 It just prints _"Hello, World"_.
 Now let's see what happens when we try it with the Fibonacci brainfuck text.